 we monitor the serum levels.
 You can get digoxin toxicity.

 This beautiful picture here is just a picture of the

 foxglove plant, which actually grows as a weed where I grew up.

 which is also derived from a similar plant.

 The toxicity is increased with low potassium levels,

-and low magnesium levels, and low serum calcium levels.
+and low magnesium levels, and high serum calcium levels.

 So, when you're going to administer digoxin to a patient,